Einstein Maxwell Scalar Black Hole: Thermodynamic Properties with Logarithmic Barrow Entropy: EMS BH and Barrow Entropy with Logarithmic Correction

 the subscript $B$ denotes the Barrow entropy.

-Surface area of Schwarzschild black hole is denoted as $A_g=4\pi R_g^2$.
+Surface area of Schwarzschild BH is denoted as $A_g=4\pi R_g^2$, $R_g$ being the radius of Schwarzschild Bh's event horizon.
 Planck area $A_{Pl}\sim 4G_N$.
-The conditon $0\leq \Delta \leq 1$ reflects quantum gravity effects without containing any quantum parameter in it.
+The condition $0\leq \Delta \leq 1$ reflects quantum gravity effects without containing any quantum parameter in it.
 Incorporating the surface area of the Schwarzschild BH, Barrow entropy is followed as

 Considering self gravity and back reaction effects, a logarithmic correction \cite{banerjee2008quantum} can be done as

 It is followed that the BH evaporation process takes a longer time that its counterpart in the logarithmic-corrected BH statistics. $\alpha$ and $\beta$ are constants.